Carpet Cleaning Myths

 No. Another carpet cleaning myths.
 The dry cleaning methods, which are dry foam, dry chemical, and dry compound, are great for in-between or interim cleanings

 or if the carpet needs to dry immediately, however, they do not rinse your carpet in any way, leaving soil and cleaning residue in the

 carpet.
 You might say they clean your carpet only halfway.
 The most effective cleaning method is hot water extraction.

 Carpet cleaners use one or two types of hot water extraction.
-If they use a large unit that operates from a van or truck.
+Truck-mount extraction refers to use a large unit that operates from a van or truck.
 Subsequently portable extraction are used that can be brought inside.
 Shaw’s

-first choice is the truck-mounted unit-and it recommends the small, portable unit only in areas where the truck-mounted unit won’t
+first choice is the truck-mounted unit-and it recommends the small, portable unit only in areas where the truck-mounted unit will not

 The truck-mount extraction cleans much better because it heats the water to a higher temperature-which breaks up the dirt,